We are pleased to welcome you to the SEND page at The Warren School.

 ACHIEVEMENT AND AWARDS

-Students who have had support from our SEND Department have successfully applied to both Sixth Form and local colleges to continue study to post-KS5 (University).
-We also offer careers advice to our students in years 9-13 and a Careers Club runs once a week for students to drop in and discuss the possible career pathways suited to them.
+Students who have had support from our SEND Department have successfully applied to both Sixth Form and local colleges to continue study into Key Stage 5 and beyond.
+We offer careers advice to our students in Years 9-13 with the support of Connexions and SCOPE.
+There is a Careers Club that runs once a week for students to drop in and discuss the possible career pathways suited to them.

 Provision for Students with SEND

 We provide for a wide range of special educational needs and disabilities, divided into four broad areas.
 We recognise that students often have needs that cut across all these areas and their needs may change over time:

 Communication and interaction